 In keeping with All-University Writing Requirement, all courses must have a writing component of at least 2,500 words.
-This will be met through written reactions, reports and reflections related to assignments.
+This will be met through written reactions, draft and final papers, reports and reflections related to assignments.

 CSUSM Academic Honesty Policy: